The educational aim of the programme is to qualify students to a level of excellence in one of the 4 specialised fields of Mechanics:

 The second semester gives a first thematic orientation to the student path.

-- At Cosenza, the orientation is clearly oriented towards Civil engineering, although numerical methods are taught at a high level of generality and many acquired tools in these courses can also be used in Mechanical engineering.
+- At UNICAL (in Italy), the orientation is clearly oriented towards Civil engineering, although numerical methods are taught at a high level of generality and many acquired tools in these courses can also be used in Mechanical engineering.

-- At Wrocław, the concepts and methods are taught at such a level of abstraction that the application spectrum is wide and can engage students interested in Mechanical engineering or in Civil engineering.
+- At WUST (in Poland), the concepts and methods are taught at such a level of abstraction that the application spectrum is wide and can engage students interested in Mechanical engineering or in Civil engineering.

-- At UCLouvain, the courses allow the students to acquire a pervasive knowledge of the mechanics of materials and related manufacturing technologies in the range of Mechanical engineering.
+- At UCLouvain (in Belgium), the courses allow the students to acquire a pervasive knowledge of the mechanics of materials and related manufacturing technologies in the range of Mechanical engineering.

 Third specialisation term (30 ECTS)

-Students may follow courses at semester 3 in another place than the one of the Master thesis at semester 4 but within the chosen specialization.
-According to this mobility scheme, there are 18 possible student mobility paths and it may happen that every student of a same intake has a different path.
+Students can follow courses at semester 3 in another place than the one of the Master thesis at semester 4 but within the chosen specialization.
+There are many possible student mobility paths and it may happen that every student of a same intake has a different path.

 Fourth specialisation term: work placement and master thesis (30 ECTS)